 Quality matters over quantity, my friend.

-If getting 7 hours of sleep a day can make you productive and keep your motivation to work for 10 hours a day, it is much better than sleeping for just 4 hours, but you can’t focus, feel sleepy, and lack motivation, where at the end of the day, you only get 5 hours of work done.
+If getting 7 hours of sleep a day can make you productive and keep your motivation to work for 10 hours a day, it is much better than sleeping for just 4 hours, and then you can’t focus, feel sleepy, and lack motivation, where at the end of the day, you only get 5 hours of work done.

 It is not easy to discipline yourself to sleep early.